benjammin97/benjammin97/README.md

 ###### Python
 * Data preprocessing to ensure data quality.
 * Implementing multiple unsupervised machine learning models to search for data insights.
-* Iterated through several different clustering methods and several parameters to find the optimal solution.
+* Iterated through several different clustering methods and parameters to find the optimal solution.
 ##### Outcomes:
 * Profits increased by 30% by implementing different rates for different risk levels.